- April 13, 2018

 Distracted driving is a growing public health problem that affects all Americans who drive on public roads, including those here in California.
-The latest traffic fatality statistics show that motor vehicle deaths have risen 6% since 2015, and distracted driving is playing a part in the more than 40,000 people killed each year on American roads.
+The latest traffic fatality statistics show that motor vehicle deaths have risen 6% since 2015, and distracted driving is playing a part in the more than 40,000 people killed killed each year on American roads.
+This also poses a significant risk for motorcyclists, prompting many to seek assistance from a motorcycle accident lawyer when incidents occur.

 That is why the National Safety Council has declared April Distracted Driver Awareness Month.
 This is a united effort to recognize and reduce preventable deaths from distracted driving.
 The personal injury attorneys at Neale & Fhima hope that southern California drivers will do their part, this month and always, to never drive distracted.
 Keep reading to learn more about this growing public health menace.